 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Upham, Brent D., "The Price to Play Ball: Athletics Expenses and Subsidy at Public FBS Schools" (2018).
-Department of Education Policy and Leadership Theses and Dissertations.
+Education Policy and Leadership Theses and Dissertations.
 1.